-The straight-line method of depreciation is the most common method used to calculate depreciation expense.
+The straight-line method is the most common method used to calculate depreciation expense.
 It is the simplest method because it equally distributes the depreciation expense over the life of the asset.

 The only inputs required to calculate depreciation expense using the straight-line depreciation method are:

-- The cost of the asset: the amount the business paid for the asset or for the use of the asset
+- The cost of the asset: The amount the business paid for the asset.

-- The salvage value: sometimes called scrap value or residual value, is the estimate of the amount the company expects to receive for the asset if sold at the end of its useful life
+- The salvage value: Sometimes called scrap value or residual value, this is the estimate of the amount the company expects to receive for the asset if sold at the end of its useful life.

-- The useful life of the asset: the estimated amount of time the asset is expected to be functionally used before it needs to be replaced or disposed
+- The useful life of the asset: The estimated amount of time the asset is expected to be used before it needs to be replaced or disposed.

-The double-declining balance method of depreciation does not recognize depreciation expense evenly over the life of the asset, but rather, takes into account that assets are generally more productive the newer they are, and become less productive in their later years.
-Because of this, the double-declining balance depreciation method records higher depreciation expense in the beginning years and less depreciation in later years.
+The declining balance method of depreciation does not recognize depreciation expense evenly over the life of the asset.
+Rather, it takes into account that assets are generally more productive the newer they are and become less productive in their later years.
+Because of this, the declining balance depreciation method records higher depreciation expense in the beginning years and less depreciation in later years.
 This method is commonly used by companies with assets that lose their value or become obsolete more quickly.